Svenko333/Pariz-Olympic-Project/README.md

 # Pariz Olympics DE Azure Project
 This project, "Pariz Olympics DE Azure Project" provides a practical example of a data engineering pipeline on Azure.
-By ingesting CSV data with Azure Data Factory and performing transformations in Azure Databricks, the project demonstrates a real-world approach to handling data from the Paris Olympics.Data engineering project on Azure about data from Summer Olympics in Pariz.
+By ingesting CSV data with Azure Data Factory and performing transformations in Azure Databricks, the project demonstrates a real-world approach to handling data from the Paris Olympics.

 ## Architecture
 ![Project Architecture](https://github.com/Svenko333/Pariz-Olympics-DE-Azure-Project/blob/main/Project%20Architecture.jpg)